 They were medals from his days in the navy.
 My dad was proud of his itme in the navy, and we considered it to be a father-son hand-down memory.

 It wasn’t a very happy day.

 I wept and cried.

-I got to think of legacy and all that my father did for me and for the family.
+I got to think about legacy and all that my father did for me and for the family.

 My father kept those medals for 50 years.
-I got them for less than one and managed to have some son of a bitch take them from my own flat.
+I got them for a few months only and managed to have some son of a bitch steal them from my own flat.
+My man cave.

 That was another reminder of why I even started The Power Moves in the first place.
-There is good and evil in this world.
+There is lots of good in this world.
+But also evil in this world.

 Preparing ourselves for evil makes it possible that we can all enjoy more good.

 Stay strong and keep yourself, your families -and your belongings- safe my friends.